-VHDL types Record, Array, Array of Arrays, Integer and Unsigned are supported on entity ports of imported VHDL files - these are treated as special types in Libero SoC.
+VHDL types Record, Array, Array of Arrays, Integer, and Unsigned are supported on entity ports of imported VHDL files and treated as special types in Libero SoC.

-How can I import files with VHDL Special Types into SmartDesign?
+6.12.2 How can I import files with VHDL Special Types into SmartDesign?

-To work with a VHDL file with Special Types you must:
+To work with a VHDL file with Special Types, you must:

-1.Drag and drop the entity into SmartDesign and connect it just as you would with any other SmartDesign instance.

-2.Generate the Mapping File (meta.out):

-- Navigate to the Design Hierarchy view, under the current SmartDesign. - Right-click every VHDL file or every top hierarchical file and choose Create Mapping File (VHDL). - 3.Generate the SmartDesign - 4.
-Continue with the Libero SoC Design Flow steps (Synthesis, Simulation, etc.)

-If you do not generate the Mapping File, and try to Generate your SmartDesign, you will see the following error in the log window:
+- Drag and drop the entity into SmartDesign and connect it just as you would with any other SmartDesign instance. - 2.
+Generate the Mapping File (meta.out): - Navigate to the Design Hierarchy view, under the current SmartDesign. - Right-click every VHDL file or every top hierarchical file and choose Create Mapping File (VHDL). - 3.
+Generate the SmartDesign. - Continue with the Libero SoC Design Flow steps (Synthesis, Simulation, etc.).
+If you try to Generate your SmartDesign without generating the Mapping File, the following error appears in the log window: